-1. the economic structure takes the form that it takes because this has the effect of furthering the development of the productive forces.
+1. the economic structure takes the form that it takes because, given the existing level of the forces of production, this economic structure has the effect of furthering the development of the productive forces.

 2. the superstructure takes the form that it takes because this has the effect of contributing to the stability of the economic structure.